Horseweed in Canberra, ACT

 Post-Emergent Control of Fleabane.

-It is vital to use herbicides when the weed is a small rosette only 5 cm in diameter or less.
-This is because as the weed matures control efficacy declines.
-A spray adjuvant will produce better results, improve rainfastness and overall herbicide performance.
+You must use post emergent herbicides when the Fleabane weed is a rosette up to 5 cm across.
+This is because as the weed matures, chemicals become less effective.
+A spray adjuvant will help with the results, improve rainfastness and overall herbicide performance.

 Selective post emergent herbicides for Fleabane include:

-You will get the best results when you:
+You get the best results on Fleabane when you:

-• Only apply herbicides to actively growing weeds.
+• Only use herbicides on actively growing weeds.

-• Allow adequate time between spraying and mowing for the herbicide to work.
+• Allow adequate time between when you spray and when you mow.
+This gives plenty of time for the herbicide to work.

 • Do not spray when the weed is under stress due to drought or cold weather.

 You can use Glyphosate as a non selective option to control this weed, although herbicide resistance has been reported overseas.
-If you use Glyphosate and water quality is an issue then we recommend the use of ProForce Manta Ray.
+If you use Glyphosate and water quality is an issue then use ProForce Manta Ray.

 Other options include: